TheSkyentist/GELATO/README.md

 * LICENSE

-  Code license, HQUAILS is distributed under the GNU General Public Licence 3.
+  Code license, HQUAILS is distributed under the GNU General Public License 3.

 License
 -------------
-HQUAILS is an open-source software available under the GNU General Public Licence 3.
-In a nutshell, this code can be used and distributed by anyone, but any code that includes HQUAILS must also be distributed freely and openly (see LICENCE file for details).
+HQUAILS is an open-source software available under the GNU General Public License 3.
+In a nutshell, this code can be used and distributed by anyone, but any code that includes HQUAILS must also be distributed freely and openly (see LICENSE file for details).

 FAQ
 -------------